Sustainable

 Shamim Osman pointed out the illegal use of electricity for charging these rickshaws, which is a valid concern.
 Using 700–800 MW of power illegally is not a trivial matter.
 In response, Nasrul Hamid outlined steps to encourage the legal use of electricity.
 I urge him to prioritize and expedite these government projects, especially transitioning from lead to lithium batteries.

 China has been successful in competing with developed nations in expanding solar power use, but Bangladesh has yet to achieve significant success in renewable energy.
-According to Nasrul Hamid’s statement in Parliament on February 8, 2024, only 459 MW (2%) of solar power is connected to the national grid.
-As of November 2023, only 1,195 MW of power was being generated from all renewable sources combined.
+In his February 8, 2024, statement in Parliament, Nasrul Hamid noted that the national grid includes only 459 MW of solar power—just 2% of the total.
+By November 2023, all renewable sources combined generated only 1,195 MW of electricity.
 This shortfall is unacceptable.
 The country’s reliance on mega projects for coal-based power has become an unsustainable burden, and dependence on imported LNG has already placed the power sector in peril.

 The Sustainable and Renewable Energy Development Authority has recommended a target of 30,000 MW of solar power, including 12,000 MW from rooftop solar panels.

-Producing 12,000 MW from rooftop solar is achievable, provided subsidies for solar panels and batteries are implemented, tariffs on solar equipment are reduced, and an effective ‘Net Metering’ system is introduced.
+The government can achieve 12,000 MW from rooftop solar by implementing subsidies for solar panels and batteries, reducing tariffs on solar equipment, and introducing an effective ‘Net Metering’ system.

 Dr. Moinul Islam is an economist and former professor of economics at Chittagong University.
 Based on Prothom Alo; Translated by Consumer News Today.